AfrianaWardiman19/solar-powered-auto-watering/README.md

 # 🌱 Solar-Powered Automatic Plant Watering System

 This project is a simple automatic plant watering system powered by a 10W solar panel and an Arduino microcontroller.
 It uses a soil moisture sensor to detect dryness and activates a 5V DC pump to water the plants.
+If you have any questions, please contact us at afrianawardiman19@gmail.com
 ## 📸 Wiring Diagram
 ![Wiring Diagram](images/wiring.png)